Management of Atypical Glandular Cells

 Jan 2013 – by A. Menzin, MD

-Atypical glandular cells (AGC) are an uncommon (approximately 3:1000 specimens), but significant cervical cytology finding.
-Several retrospective studies have reported that the prevalence of invasive malignancy in women with AGC is 2-5%.
-A colposcopic evaluation is advised for all women with an AGC report, and should include endocervical sampling, with the addition of endometrial sampling in women over age 35, or younger women at high risk for endometrial neolasia.
-(Reflex HPV testing is not a sufficient response to an AGC report.)
+Atypical glandular cells (AGC) are uncommon, occurring in approximately 3 per 1000 specimens, but are a significant cervical cytology finding.
+Several retrospective studies have reported a 2-5% prevalence of invasive malignancy in women with AGC.
+A colposcopic evaluation is advised for all women with an AGC report, and should include endocervical sampling.
+Endometrial sampling should also be performed in women over age 35, or younger women at high risk for endometrial neoplasia, including those with PCOS or other conditions suggesting chronic anovulation.
+Reflex HPV testing is not a sufficient evaluation to an AGC report.
 Unfortunately, colposcopic evaluation is often negative even when disease is present.
-There are no characteristic colposcopic features of cervical adenocarcinoma-in-situ (AIS), and lesions may be within the endocervical canal or glandular crypts beyond the limits of colposcopic visualization.
+There are no characteristic colposcopic features of cervical adenocarcinoma-in-situ (AIS), and lesions may be within the endocervical canal or glandular crypts, beyond the limits of colposcopic visualization.

-For women with AGC, not otherwise specified (NOS), if the initial evaluation is negative, repeat co-testing with cervical cytology and HPV in 12 months is indicated.
-Those with no further evidence of a cytologic abnormality or HPV should be followed with routine screening; the subsequent finding of a cytologic abnormality or HPV should be followed by repeat colposcopic evaluation.
+For women with AGC not otherwise specified (NOS), if the initial evaluation is negative (no CIN2+, AIS, or Cancer), repeat cotesting with cervical cytology and HPV testing in 12 months is indicated.
+Those with no further evidence of a cytologic abnormality or HPV should be followed with cotesting in 3 years; the subsequent finding of a cytologic abnormality or HPV should be evaluated by repeat colposcopic evaluation.

 The excisional procedure should remove the entire transformation zone and have interpretable margins (avoiding tissue disruption or cautery artifact), with some preferring cold knife conization to laser excision or LEEP.
 Sampling of the endocervical canal above the cone specimen is advised at the time of the excisional procedure.